thebitstick/powershell-wtf/README.md

 ### Functions in WTF.psm1

 - `Get-ComputerInfo`
-Implements `uname -a` as a nice looking table
+Implements `uname -a` and `cat /etc/os-release` as a nice looking table

 - `Get-DiskUsage`
 Implements `df -h` as a nice looking table